 Inert earth mineral used as a thickening, whitening, lubricating, and sunscreen ingredient in cosmetics.
-It protects skin from UVA and UVB radiation and is considered to have no risk of skin irritation.
-Because of its gentleness, titanium dioxide is an excellent sunscreen active for use on sensitive or rosacea-affected skin.
+It protects skin from UVA and UVB radiation and is considered to have no risk of skin sensitivity.
+Because of its gentleness, titanium dioxide is an excellent sunscreen active for use on sensitive skin.
 It’s also great for use around the eyes, as it is highly unlikely to cause stinging.

 Titanium dioxide as used in sunscreens is commonly modified with other ingredients to ensure efficacy and stability.
 Examples of what are known as surface modifier ingredients used for titanium dioxide include stearic acid, isostearic acid, polyhydroxystearic acid, and dimethicone/methicone copolymer.